matterandvoid-space/subscriptions/README.md

 - a single keyword
 - a vector path
 - a function which takes your db-atom and an optional arguments hashmap passed to `subscribe` and returns a vector path
-  - to deal with timing issues around dynamic subscription path values being missing, if your path function returns `nil` the cursor will not be cached, thus when it is present then it will be cached.
-    This is to support use cases where the path value in the db is added dynamically, thus you don't want to use the `nil` value but still want to get caching support once it is available.

 The function form lets you do things like store the cursor path in the db itself, for example a pointer (ref) to an entity.